Skip to content

 jstz bridge deposit --from bootstrap1 --to <ADDRESS> --amount 1000 -n dev

-This command bridges tez from layer 1 bootstrap to a Jstz account.
+This command bridges tez from a layer 1 bootstrap account to a Jstz account.
 Like Tezos smart contracts, Jstz smart functions are a type of account and can store and transfer tez.
 For more information about bridging to Jstz, see Asset Bridge.

 3. Calling the smart function